Are politics students getting the feedback they need?

 Why does timing of feedback matter, and how do we improve it?

 Long delays break the learning cycle.
 If coursework feedback arrives after the next task is submitted, students cannot apply it and motivation dips.
-Publish a feedback service standard by assessment type, track on‑time rates, and show performance to cohorts.
-Use digital tools to notify when marking starts, moderation finishes and feedback is released.
+Publish a feedback service standard by assessment type, track on‑time rates, and share performance with cohorts.
+Use digital tools to notify students when marking starts, moderation finishes and feedback is released.
 Co‑design timelines with student representatives so expectations and workload align.

 How should feedback on summative assessments and exams work for learning?

-Summative feedback often arrives as a mark only, limiting development of critical analysis and argumentation.
+Summative feedback often arrives as a mark only, which limits the development of critical analysis and argumentation.
 Politics programmes can provide scalable commentary: brief script annotations on argument structure and evidence use; generic cohort feedback mapped to criteria with exemplars at grade bands; and short debriefs that explain common misconceptions.
 Text analysis helps module leads spot recurrent issues across large cohorts and focus improvement.

 What do students expect, and how do we involve them?

 Students want to see how their work aligns with module outcomes and marking criteria.
 Publish criteria in plain language with exemplars, explain what “good” looks like at each band, and show how feedback links to the next task.
-Build dialogic opportunities—short feedback clinics, small‑group reviews and tutor drop‑ins—so students can query advice and plan actions.
+Build dialogic opportunities, such as short feedback clinics, small‑group reviews and tutor drop‑ins, so students can query advice and plan actions (see structured communication between politics students and academic staff for more detail).
 Brief ‘how to use your feedback’ guides within modules raise uptake, particularly in large full‑time cohorts.

 How do we tackle perceived bias and improve transparency?